-Leaders 2050 is a KPMG-led internal and external network for ambitious young professionals who are passionate about shaping the sustainable economy of tomorrow.
+Leaders 2050 is an internal and external network led by KPMG for ambitious young professionals who are passionate about shaping the sustainable economy of tomorrow.
 The aim of the network is to equip the next generation with the skills, networks and goals they need to achieve a more sustainable future.

 Why did we found Leaders 2050?